This Library briefing paper looks at the controversy over fixed odds betting terminals.Jump to full report >>

 In response to public concern about B2s, the Coalition Government introduced the Gaming Machine (Circumstances of Use) (Amendment) Regulations 2015.
 The Regulations require those wanting to stake over £50 on a machine to load cash via staff interaction or to use account based play.
 The aim is to encourage greater player control and more conscious decision making.

-In October 2016, the DCMS announced a review of gaming machines and social responsibility measures.
-The aim is to “ensure that we have the right balance between a sector that can grow and contribute to the economy, and one that is socially responsible and doing all it can to protect consumers and communities”.
-The review included a “close look” at B2 machines and the specific concerns about the harms they can cause.
+In October 2016, the Department for Culture, Media and Sport (DCMS) announced a review of gaming machines and social responsibility measures to “ensure that we have the right balance between a sector that can grow and contribute to the economy, and one that is socially responsible and doing all it can to protect consumers and communities”.
+The review included a “close look” at B2 machines and the harms they can cause.

 Commons Briefing papers SN06946